srijan/srijan_blog/_posts/2011-04-10-remuco-control-linux-music-player-using-bluetooth-phone.md

 title: Remuco - Control your linux music player using your bluetooth phone
 tags: [linux, music player, bluetooth, remote, remuco]
 categories: [linux]
+description: "Using remuco to control a linux music player via any bluetooth phone"
 ---

 I recently came across a new software (during my search for awesome apps using bluetooth) for linux which lets you control a music player via your phone using bluetooth.